galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom_fastqs_to_counts/tutorial.md

 ---
 layout: tutorial_hands_on

-title: Limma-voom (FASTQs to counts)
+title: RNA-Seq FASTQs to counts
 zenodo_link: "https://figshare.com/s/f5d63d8c265a05618137"
 enable: "false"
 questions:
-- How to convert RNA-seq reads into counts before performing differential expression?
+- How to convert RNA-seq reads into counts?
 - How to perform quality control of RNA-seq data?
 - How to do this analysis efficiently in Galaxy?
 objectives:
 - Learn how RNA-seq reads are converted into counts
 - Understand QC steps that can be performed on RNA-seq data
-- Generate interactive reports to summarise QC information with MultiQC
+- Generate interactive reports to summarise QC information with **MultiQC**
-- Use the Galaxy Rule Uploader to import FASTQs from URLs
+- Use the Galaxy **Rule Uploader** to import FASTQs from URLs
-- Make use of Galaxy Collections for a tidy analysis
+- Make use of Galaxy **Collections** for a tidy analysis
-- Create a Galaxy Workflow that converts RNA-seq reads into counts
+- Create a Galaxy **Workflow** that converts RNA-seq reads into counts
 time_estimation: '2h'
 key_points:
 - In RNA-seq, reads (FASTQs) are mapped to a reference genome with a spliced aligner (e.g HISAT2, STAR)